AronPelgrim/Art-at-Home-app/README.md

 Check it out!
 The server runs on localhost:3000.

 ## Wishlist
-- [ ] A good error page.
+- [ ] A nicer error page.
-- [ ] Meer doen met de serviceworker.
+- [ ] Do more with the serviceworker.
-- [ ] Goede vergelijking met de WAFS app, qua snelheid.
-- [ ] Beter maken Critical Rendering Path.
+- [ ] Do more with the Critical Rendering Path.
-- [ ] Activity digram verduidelijken en aanvullen.
+- [ ] Being able to save a painting to user collection.

 ## Any issues?
 You can create an issue in this repository to let me know what's wrong.